 - The Pension Committee Decision: The Duty to Preserve Records, 40 The Colorado Lawyer 39 (January 2011)

-- Presented CLE on "The Pension Committee Decision: The Duty to Preserve Records," October 2011
+- Speaker, "The Pension Committee Decision: The Duty to Preserve Records" CLE, Denver, CO (October 2011)

 | || Professional Memberships|